-47 See World Trade Organization, Annual Report (2011) of the Council for TRIPS, Addendum, 17 November 2011 (IP/C/59/Add.2).
+&lt;sup>49 See World Trade Organization, Annual Report (2011) of the Council for TRIPS, Addendum, 17 November 2011 (IP/C/59/Add.2).

-to give full consideration to a duly motivated request from Least-Developed Country Members for an extension of their transition period under Article 66.1 of the TRIPS Agreement, and report thereon to the WTO Ninth Ministerial Conference.48
+'to give full consideration to a duly motivated request from Least-Developed Country Members for an extension of their transition period under Article 66.1 of the TRIPS Agreement, and report thereon to the WTO Ninth Ministerial Conference'.

-Curiously, the length of the second extension period has not yet been agreed, but informal discussions with LDC delegations suggest the requested period is 15 years; thus, the transitional period would extend until the year 2028.
-The length of the extension will be controversial, and it is expected that several developed country Members will insist on a considerably shorter time.
-With this important decision likely to remain contentious for some time, it is likely that another extension of the transition period for LDCs will be granted in the final TRIPS Council Meeting taking place before the expiration of the current transition period on 31 June 2013.
+Curiously, the length of the second extension period had not yet been agreed, and informal discussions with LDC delegations suggested the requested period is 15 years; thus, the transitional period would extend until the year 2028.
+The length of the extension has been controversial, and it was expected that several developed country Members will insist on a considerably shorter time.
+With this important decision likely to remain contentious for some time, it was likely that another extension of the transition period for LDCs would be granted in the final TRIPS Council Meeting taking place before the expiration of the current transition period on 31 June 2013.
 At this stage, neither LDCs nor developed country Members seem interested in discussing even more contentious alternatives to a simple extension of the transitional periods.
-This is unfortunate for a number of reasons, and Section IV not only introduces those reasons but also offers several potential alternatives.